pgflow-dev/pgflow/pkgs/supabase/DEV_JOURNAL.md

 #### [ ] Try to stop LISTEN and polling when onbeforeunload is called

 > if the onbeforeunload event is triggered in a Supabase Edge Function worker, any new request to the same Edge Function endpoint will result in a new instance of the Edge Function worker being spawned

+## 2024-12-18

+#### [x] Try to stop LISTEN and polling when onbeforeunload is called

+Implemented stopWorker which seems to be solving most of the problems caused by early termination of the worker, but there is still some kind of issue or race condition that manifests itself from time to time by raising the "invalid status" error (expected queued, got completed) for step tasks.

+### [ ] Implement the automatic spawning of new worker in onbeforeunload

+We need to trigger a new worker function when old is dying.